ffigura/amplitude-vector-interpretation/README.md

 ## Content

+- generate_input.py:
+	Python code to compute the forward model.

-- Test_X.py:
+- X_I_D.py:
-	General Python module containing the functions to compute the forward model, the equivalent layer, estimate the parameters, 		compute the three orthogonal vectors and the amplitude.
-The "X" stands for the inclination of the test, eg., "High_I_D".
+	General Python module containing the functions to compute the equivalent layer, estimate the parameters, the three orthogonal vectors and the amplitude.
+The "X" stands for the latitude of the test, eg., "High", "Mid" or "Low".

-- Test_X_plot.py:
+- X_I_D_plot.py:
 	Plot the results.

 Test data: